 This is highly individualized.
 For prevention patients (with no symptoms), a trained physician might typically run an abbreviated panel.
 For others, who are showing some signs of toxicity (or MCI), their practitioner may need to run a more extensive test panel.

-We recommend asking your practitioner to order labs as “patient pay” and going directly to your nearest LabCorp or Quest, rather than running the tests through your practitioner’s office, which can be more costly.
+- Ask your ReCODE practitioner to order labs as “patient pay” and go directly to your nearest LabCorp or Quest, rather than running the tests through your practitioner’s office, which may be more costly.
 Ask questions and comparison shop.
-Other options include Walk In Lab (www.walkinlab.com), which offers labs at discounted rates.
+Other discount options include Walk In Lab (www.walkinlab.com).

 Why is there a monthly recurring fee?